qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ![42_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/42_ct.gif#thumbnail)

 ### Resizing Columns
-You can  manually modify the Column Sizes of Table Charts by simply dragging  hovering over the header of the column and dragging the column header’s width to the left or right using the marquee tool.
+You can manually modify the Column Sizes of Table Charts by simply hovering over the header of the column and dragging the column header’s width to the left or right using the marquee tool.

 ![43_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/43_ct.gif#thumbnail)